AndrewAtLarge/BibUpdate/README.rst

 message is printed.

-Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a chance the new entry corresponds to an entirely different paper because.
-In my experience this happens only rarely, and mostly with unpublished manuscripts.
+Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a (very small) chance the new entry corresponds to an entirely different paper.
+In my experience this happens rarely, and mostly with unpublished manuscripts.
 In any case, before you delete you original BibTeX_ file *you are strongly advised to check the updated file BibTeX_ file carefully for errors!*

 To help with comparing the updated entries the program prints a detailed list of all changes that are made to existing BibTeX_ entries (the new fields added to